LearnWeb3DAO/Flow-Track/FNS-Part-1.md

 pub let expirationTimes: {String: UFix64}
 ```

-We will use this dictionaries (mappings) to store information about all domain owners and the expiry times.
+We will use these dictionaries (mappings) to store information about all domain owners and the expiry times.
 The key (String) will be the domain's `nameHash`, and the values will represent the owner address and expiry time respectively.

 Also, let's add a couple of events to the contract we will emit as certain things happen.